LukeyBSystems/deepstatsdocs/docs/runtime/deepStatsInstance.md

 There are two ways to add Modifiers to a DeepStats instance.

 ### Add Modifiers Directly
 Add Modifiers directly to a DeepStats instance via the `instance.AddModifier(myModifier)` method.
-This can be used in simple cases where all you need is a few Modifiers and a basic Stats setup, but otherwise it's more likely that the next option will be more useful and convenient.
+This can be used in simple cases where all you need is a few Modifiers and a basic stats setup, but otherwise it's more likely that the next option will be more useful and convenient.

+{: .note }
+Even though there is an overload that accepts an EditorDeepModifier object, Modifiers are always stored by their underlying value type so they can be compatible with Burst.
+This means that any changes to the object will not be reflected in the instance stats.
+Remember, if you need to change a Modifier, remove it from the stats instance, make the changes, then add it back.

 ### Add Modifiers via a DeepModifierCollection
-Create a DeepModifierCollection which can store many Modifiers, then add the whole collection at once to a DeepStats instance using `DeepModifierCollection.AddStatsChild(deepStatsInstance)`.
-Any Modifiers added or removed from the DeepModifierCollection will cascade into all of the DeepStats children.
+Create a [DeepModifierCollection](runtime/deepModifierCollection.md) which can store many Modifiers, then register your DeepStatsInstance as a child with `DeepModifierCollection.AddStatsChild(deepStatsInstance)`.
+Any Modifiers added or removed from the DeepModifierCollection will cascade into all of the DeepStatsInstance children.
 This allows you to share a single collection of Modifiers with many DeepStats instances.

 For example, this can be used for:
 - Giving your Players a Passive Skill Tree, then applying the same passives to all spells and minions that the Player uses.